selmadissing/TeleoperationMoCapSuit/README.md

 $ python robot_client.py --ip=192.168.0.164
 <br>
 <br>
-Then run both separately
+Then run both separately in Python3.7 (or higher)
-- main.py in python 3.7 (or higher) for acquiring motion-capture data from Axis Neuron
+- main.py  for acquiring motion-capture data from Axis Neuron
-- robot_joint_control.py in the "RobotJointControl" folder in python 3.7 (or higher) for the NAO robot
+- robot_joint_control.py in the "RobotJointControl" folder for the NAO robot